-Planting
+Planting:

 To maximize your garden space, and to provide year-round learning opportunities, consider growing a spring, summer, and fall garden.
-For North Carolina residents, refer to the resources below for lists of warm and cool season vegetables, growing recommendations, and planting calendars.
+Refer to the websites below for lists of warm and cool season vegetables, growing recommendations, and planting calendars.
 For those who live elsewhere, contact local cooperative extension agents or nurseries for planting time guides for your region.